ibm-cloud-docs/schematics/create-ansible-playbook.md

     ```
     {: codeblock}

-3. Add a `collections` folder to your GitHub repository that is relative to your playbook, and store the `requirements.yml` file in this folder as shown in this example.
+3. Add a `collections` folder to your GitHub repository, relative to your playbook, and place the `requirements.yml` file inside this folder.

     ```text
     ├── collections